 Thank you and cheers!

 By Arsenic Knowledge and Action Network Posted on Sat 19 Mar 2016, almost 5 years ago

 Thank you for sharing your experiences.
 It indeed interesting and valuable for AKAN to learn from previous experiences on how to ensure sustainable mitigation projects that don't end once a project period is over.

 I look forward to learning more about how we can integrate PWX within the Network.

 Also looking forward to learning about your experiences with bi-tech wells.
 As Sunder was mentioning there are other groups that are working on reviving open well to deal with arsenic, it would be interesting to connect and learn from each others experiences.

-By INREM Foundation Posted on Fri 18 Mar 2016, about 4 years ago
+By INREM Foundation Posted on Fri 18 Mar 2016, almost 5 years ago

 Dear Rajesh, glad to see the Arsenic group joining in here.
 Since we work closely with them sine 2013, I know the mutual benefits that would come about with PWX